PaulMelloy/cercospoRa/README.md

                     cultivar_sus = 5)

 ```
+*There are some warnings here due to missing humidity data, see below for more explaination*

 **wolf_date**
 In the susceptible cultivar the Wolf method reaches an epidemic on the "2023-07-04 UTC".
 In the resistant cultivar progress to an epidemic is only 68.17%.